Mks1311/linkdin-bot/README.md

 # 🔗 LinkedIn Scraper — Connection & Profile Automation

-This project allows you to **automatically extract your LinkedIn connections** and then **scrape profile details** (name, headline, and job experience) from each one in a safe, chunked, and resumable manner using Puppeteer.
+This project allows you to **automatically extract your LinkedIn connections** and then **scrape profile details** (name, headline, and job experience) from each one in a safe and resumable manner using Puppeteer.

 ---